AndrewMacatangay/Technical-Analysis/02. Dow Theory/README.md

 <div align = "center"><h3>2.
 There Are Three Primary Kinds of Market Trends</h3></div>

 There are three different kinds of market trends.
 There is a primary trend that will typically last a year or longer.
 This primary trend can be a bear or bull market.
-Then, there are also secondary trends such as pullbacks in a bull market or rallys in the bear market.
+Then, there are also secondary trends such as pullbacks in a bull market or rallies in the bear market.
 These trends can be seen as "corrections" to an overvalued or undervalued market and can last anywhere from three weeks to three months.
 Lastly, there are minor trends that are just noise.<br>